 Best Portable Washers for RVs

-There isn’t really a “best” washing machine for RVs as the type and size of your RV can vary wildly.
-Also, you may have a pre-installed all-in-one washer and dryer that you’re looking to replace, or zero pre-installed features to accommodate a washer and dryer.
+There isn’t really a “best” portable washing machine for RVs as the type and size of your RV can vary wildly.
+Also, you may have a pre-installed all-in-one washing machine and dryer that you’re looking to replace, or zero pre-installed features to accommodate a washer and dryer.

 If you’re in a small fifth-wheel, pop-up, or travel trailer, then you should know there are options that don’t involve a permanent installation of a washer and dryer.